People

 [CHARM Lab FA24 Social] From left to right, Debby, Juli, Aaron, Dr. Kim, Katie, and Sogol

 Narges Ghafary (Ph.D.
-Student): As a doctoral student, she is interested in studying immigrant health, intersectionality, and social change.
-Previously, she has worked with UNICEF on social and behavior change interventions and with World Vision on campaigns addressing child marriage, women’s empowerment, and community health.
+Candidate): Her scholarship focuses on the critical intersections of immigrant health, intersectionality, and social change.
+Her current research is informed by extensive field experience, including her work with UNICEF on behavioral change interventions and with World Vision on strategic campaigns addressing community health, women's empowerment, and child marriage.